shymega/shymega.github.io/content/posts/my-work-with-planet-computers-and-why-pt-2.md

 draft: true
 ---

-## DISCLAIMER: As I have now signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
+## DISCLAIMER: As I have signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
 They should not be contacted for comment.
 ## I am restricted in the information I can release, so please, no emails or DMs asking for information.

 So, to continue from my [last post][last_post], I was talking about CoDi.